ngroebner/specufex_processing/specufex_preprocessing/README.md

 3. Specufex is run on the resulting spectrograms, and fingerprints, etc, are written to a standardized hdf5file.

+To get started, create a catalog for the events of interest in the standard catalog structure below.
+The catalog is very simple, and contains the minimum information needed to run specufex.
+As this is a minimum specification, your catalog can contain additional data columns, but must contains at least these.

+Next, fill in the config file with the parameters needed for the run.
+An example config file is [here](example_cconfig.yml).

 ## Standard catalog structure

 The `wf_cat.csv` file is the catalog that these methods use for identifying the specific waveforms and their characteristics.
 The columns are listed below.